 The aircraft offer twin engine safety and the P68 has a high wing configuration above the fuselage offering an un-obstructed downward view.
 The survey fleet also has impressive endurance with the majority of aircraft having longrange fuel tanks.

-Ravenair currently provides services to major oil, petrochemical companies, Global IT organisations, government departments, wildlife and conservation organisations.
+Ravenair currently provides services to major energy, oil, petrochemical companies, Global IT organisations, government departments, wildlife and conservation organisations.
 Other customers include airport authorities, rail infrastructure organisations, television and news production, newspapers and specialist digital image data collection companies.
-Current operations include pipeline inspection and survey, environmental survey data collection (birds and other wildlife), tracking of tagged birds, air-to-surface and air-to-air photography, aerodrome lighting inspection,radar testing, global mapping, LiDAR and other types of capture with specialist, bespoke sensors.
+Current operations include pipeline and powerline inspection and survey, environmental survey data collection (birds and other wildlife), tracking of tagged birds, air-to-surface and air-to-air photography, aerodrome lighting inspection,radar testing, global mapping, LiDAR and other types of capture with specialist, bespoke sensors.

 EASA PART-SPO weblink to CAA